jarrellrn/09-READMEgenerator/README.md

 ### Usage: <a name="usage"></a>
  Once dependencies have been installed, run 'node index.js' in the main directory to run the program.
 ### License: <a name="license"></a>
- This application is covered under the Mozilla Public License 2.0 license.
+ This application is covered under the "ISC" license.
 ### Contributing members: <a name="contributing"></a>
  Robert Jarrell
 ### Tests: <a name="tests"></a>
  N/A
 ### Questions: <a name="questions"></a>
-If you have any questions or concerns, my github is jarrellrn.
+If you have any questions or concerns, my github is [jarrellrn](https://github.com/jarrellrn).
 Or, you can email me at jarrellrn@gmail.com.